 - Factory pattern

 - Bad and good code practices

 - Maven: They used Maven to build the code they wrote previously, but it was only maven’s basic commands.
-At this phase of the training, I asked them to dig deeper into maven to have a better understanding how it works; mainly focusing on:
+At this phase of the training, I asked them to dig deeper into maven to have a better understanding of how it works, mainly focusing on the following:

 - Dependency management

 - SCM: Whether it is Git or Perforce, there are a couple of must-know operations for any developer to be part of a development team.
 As a practice on those operations, they simulated a real dev cycle scenario by:

 - Sharing a standard working directory on Perforce

 - Merging/Integrating changes

 - Continuous Integration (CI)As fresh graduates, continuous integration was a new concept for them.
 Whereas for us, it is an essential process of our development cycle.
 It wasn’t possible to use an existing Jenkins instance to perform their testing; thus, they executed the below steps: